Computer Science & Engineering 142

 Course Web Page

-You will be expected to complete a variety of programming assignments for this course, written section assignments, and to take two exams.
+You will be expected to complete a variety of programming assignments for this course and to take two exams.
 The resulting scores will be combined according to the following weightings:

 Using the weightings above, each student’s scores will be turned into an overall score ranging from 0 to 100 percent.
 These will be turned into grades as follows: